lgaggini/folderpodgen/README.md

   --website TEXT              the url of the website of the podcast
                               [required]
   --explicit / --no-explicit  is the podcast explicit?
-  --author_name TEXT          the authors of the podcast --author_email TEXT         the email of the podcast --image TEXT                the url of the cover image for the podcast
+  --author_name TEXT          the authors of the podcast  [required] --author_email TEXT         the email of the podcast --image TEXT                the url of the cover image for the podcast
                               (minimun 1400x1400px, jpg or png)